 What will I be expected to do?

 As a member of the Publicity Committee member, you will be required to attend the biweekly Publicity Committees.
 Committee members are encouraged to strive towards sustainability and innovation within the context of managing public relations matters.
 Members are to adhere and operate within the ASPCC constitution and By-Laws, as well as act as a role model to the Student Body and the community.

 What are the benefits for being part of the Publicity Committee?

 Committee members gain a great deal of experience in managing various areas, which may include but is not limited to: press releases, effective public communication, creative design, software for media purposes.
 Additionally, committee members will also gain experience with and knowledge of student government and local current events and politics.
 The skills and experience gained as a committee member in the area of effective communication will be highly useful to furthering personal student success.
 Lastly, the opportunity to facilitate lasting progress on a local and possibly global level is continually present.

 If you are interested in furthering student success and engagement through increasing awareness of college events and resources, in giving back to the community, and increasing personal student success and experience, apply to the Publicity Committee today!

-Applications for the Fall 2012 semester are due Friday, September 16 at 3:30PM, through either online submission or the Office of Student Affairs.
+Applications for the Fall 2015 semester are due Friday, September 18th at 4:30 PM for priority interviews, to the Office of Student Affairs in the CC Building.